Volunteer activities for Virgin Islands students and residents are being developed.

-VI-EPSCoR is hosting a Territory-wide competition to find up to eight excited and talented 7th-12th graders who want to experience awesome science and engineering technology in Washington, D.C. from April 13-18, 2016.
-To enter, students must compose/create a 500-word essay, a 2-minute podcast, or a 2-minute video.
+Up to eight excited and talented 7th-12th graders from the USVI will participate in an awesome science and engineering technology in Washington, D.C. from April 13-18, 2016.
+Participants competed for the trip by composing a 500-word essay, a 2-minute podcast, or a 2-minute video this past January.

 For more about the USA Science & Engineering Festival, visit: http://www.usasciencefestival.org.